 As an investment prospect, its existing links with brand names bode well for its future growth.
 VeChain’s move onto its own platform for developers to build on brings it into direct competition with Ethereum, which could be a challenge.
 But very few platforms offer the same sort of practical, real-world use as VeChain at the moment.

-You should research VeChain thoroughly before you buy.
-You want to look out for things like more businesses joining the platform and other success stories that might indicate that wider pickup is on the way.
+You should research VeChain thoroughly before holding VET tokens.
+You want to look out for things like more businesses joining the platform and other success stories that might indicate that a wider pickup is on the way.
 You can follow the latest news that affects VET below: